 - when you give us personal information in any other way

 We have a network of volunteer-led branches and Adult Networks who run events about dyslexia.
 If you attend these meetings, you will be asked if you would like to leave your email address so that they can contact you about future events.
 If you do provide your email address, it will be shared with relevant staff members in our main office.

-If you pass your email address to us and wish to hear about branch or Adult Network meetings, we will share your email address with the branch or Adult Network that is the closest to you, unless you ask us not to do so.
+If you pass your email address to us and wish to hear about local Branch meetings, we will share your email address with the Branch that is the closest to you, unless you ask us not to do so.